PringlesGang/SG0-StyledHorribleFix/README.md

 All fonts used, as well as their download links, are found in the [`fonts.md`](./fonts.md) file.

-## Targetting the TV release
+## Targeting the TV release
 These subtitles target the Blu-ray release, which changed some of the animation.
 This means that if you wish to target a TV release (such as the HorribleSubs release), some stylings will need to be altered.
 These alterations can be found in [`TV-alterations.md`](./TV-alterations.md).

 # Credits
 Special thanks to the following people, without whom this project wouldn't have been possible!

-- Mia - Worked on the original [HorribleFix] release, and helped me with the *World-Line* song translation
+- Mia - Worked on the original [HorribleFix] release, and helped me with the *World-Line* song translation.
 - Woute - Worked on the original [HorribleFix] release.
 - Committee of Zero - Provided song translations for *A Song for the Stars* and *Gate of Steiner*, plus the first part of *Amadeus* and *Lyra*, as well as the chorus and stylings for *Skyclad Observer*.
 They are also, of course, to be thanked for the terminology this project strives to be consistent with!